-There is no litigation pending against the District or, to the knowledge of its respective executive officers, threatened, seeking to restrain or enjoin the issuance, sale, execution or delivery of the Bonds or in any way contesting or affecting the validity of the Bonds or the Authorizations or any proceedings of the District taken with respect to the issuance or sale thereof, or the levy or application of ad valorem property taxes for the payment of principal of and interest on the Bonds or the use of the proceeds of the Bonds.
+There is no litigation pending against the District or, to the knowledge of its respective executive officers, threatened, seeking to restrain or enjoin the issuance, sale, execution or delivery of the Bonds or in any way contesting or affecting the validity of the Bonds or the Authorizations or any proceedings of the District taken with respect to the issuance or sale thereof, or the levy or application of ad valorem taxes for the payment of principal of and interest on the Bonds or the use of the proceeds of the Bonds.
 A certificate to this effect will be furnished to purchasers at the time of the original delivery of the Bonds.
 There are no pending lawsuits that, in the opinion of the District's General Counsel, challenge the validity of the Bonds, the existence of the District, or the title of the executive officers to their respective offices.
 There are a number of lawsuits and claims pending against the District.
-In the opinion of the District, excluding the lawsuit discussed in the succeeding paragraph for which the District presently does not have an estimate of the financial impact, the aggregate amount of the uninsured liabilities of the District under these lawsuits and claims will not materially affect the finances of the District.
+In the opinion of the District, the aggregate amount of the uninsured liabilities of the District under these lawsuits and claims will not materially affect the finances of the District.